uxlfoundation/oneAPI-spec/source/elements/oneDAL/source/algorithms/clustering/kmeans.rst

 :math:`p`-dimensional feature vectors and the set :math:`C = \{ c_1, \ldots, c_k
-\}` of centroids produced at the training stage, the problem is to predict the index :math:`y_j' \in \{ 0, \ldots, k-1 \}`, :math:`1 \leq j \leq m`, of the centroid according to some method-defined rule.
+\}` of centroids produced at the training stage, the problem is to predict the index :math:`y_j' \in \{ 0, \ldots, k-1 \}`, :math:`1 \leq j \leq m`, of the centroid in accordance with a method-defined rule.

 .. _kmeans_i_math_lloyd:

 Inference method: *Lloyd's*
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~
-Lloyd's inference method computes the :math:`y_j'` as index of the centroid
+Lloyd's inference method computes the :math:`y_j'` as an index of the centroid
 closest to the feature vector :math:`x_j'`,

 .. math::